sodafoundation/architecture-analysis/specs/SIM/alert_manager/SODA_AlertManagerDesign.md

 ## Assumptions and Constraints
 * SNMP also supports informs which are similar to traps but need acknowledgement from the manager to ensure guaranteed delivery.
 This design does not consider the support for SNMP informs.
-* SNMP v2c/v3 configuration need to be done at device side also which will be taken care by the Administrator
+* SNMP v2c/v3 configuration need to be done at device side also which will be taken care by Administrator

 ## Requirement Analysis
 ### Input Requirements